dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/index.md

 ## Conventions

 At app startup, configuration sources are read in the order that their configuration providers are specified.
-The last provider to set a value for a key determines the value stored in configuration at startup.

 File Configuration Providers have the ability to reload configuration when an underlying settings file is changed after startup.
 The File Configuration Provider is described later in this topic.

-[Dependency Injection (DI)](xref:fundamentals/dependency-injection) isn't functional until `Startup.ConfigureServices` executes.
-Therefore, the configuration system can't interact with DI until `ConfigureServices` executes.
+[IConfiguration](/dotnet/api/microsoft.extensions.configuration.iconfiguration) is available in the app's [Dependency Injection (DI)](xref:fundamentals/dependency-injection) container.
+Configuration providers can't utilize DI, as it's not available when they're set up by the host.

 Configuration keys adopt the following conventions: